Wave breaking in the Whitham equation: Introduction

-in turn, goes too far and predicts that {\emph no} solutions break.
-As a matter of fact, the global in time well-posedness for \eqref{E:KdV} was established in \cite{KPVgwp}, for instance, in $H^1(\mathbb{R})$.
+goes too far, and it predicts that {\emph no} solutions break.
+As a matter of fact, the global-in-time well-posedness for \eqref{E:KdV} was established in \cite{CCKTT2003}, for instance, in $H^s(\mathbb{R})$ for $s\geq -3/4$.

-To conclude, one needs some dispersion effects to properly explain breaking but the dispersion of the KdV equation seems too strong for short wavelengths.
-It is not surprising since the phase speed $1-\frac16\kappa^2$ associated with the linear part of \eqref{E:KdV} poorly approximates that of water waves (see \eqref{def:cWW}) when $\kappa$ becomes large.
+To recapitulate, one necessitates some dispersion effects to satisfactorily explain wave breaking, but the dispersion of the KdV equation seems too strong for short waves.
+It is not surprising because the phase speed $=1-\frac16b\xi^2$ associated with the linear part of \eqref{E:KdV} poorly approximates that for water waves when $b\gg 1$; see \eqref{appr:cW}.

-On the other hand, the KdV equation invites solitary and periodic traveling waves, which the shallow water equations do not.
-But it fails to explain sharp crests, which the water wave problem manifests.
-As Whitham noted, ``it is intriguing to know what kind of simpler mathematical equation could include" breaking and peaking.